 - If you don’t want to be contacted at work and inform your debt collector of this via written letter, they must stop.

-- They can only call between 8am and 9pm and can’t call multiple times a day.
+- Collectors can only call between 8am and 9pm and can’t call multiple times a day.

 If a collector violates any laws, you can report them to your state attorney general’s office, as well as the Federal Trade Commission and the Consumer Financial Protection Bureau.